How Much Does a Helicopter Cost? | Ultimate Breakdown GuideSeptember 16, 2019

 Is it better to lease or own a luxury helicopter?

 The answer depends entirely upon how frequently you use the helicopter.
-If you need one occasionally, it’s far cheaper and easier to charter a helicopter or use a scheduled service.
+If you need one occasionally, then it’s far cheaper and easier to charter a helicopter or use a scheduled service.
 Owning a luxury helicopter makes sense if you’re very wealthy and if you live far off the beaten path.

 What is a sale leaseback?

 A sale leaseback is an arrangement where you sell an asset and then lease it back from the buyer.
 You can refinance a helicopter by executing a sale leaseback transaction.
-This type of transaction can remove the helicopter from your balance sheet and give you up to 100% financing.
+Importantly, this type of transaction can remove the helicopter from your balance sheet and give you up to 100% financing.
 You should check with your CPA for further verification.

 Helicopter Loans and Lending

 Helicopters are useful in many situations.
 A helicopter price is lower than that of a corporate jet, and in many ways the chopper is more versatile.
-If you are interested in owning a helicopter with a value of $10 million or greater, please contact us at Assets America®.
+If you are interested in owning a helicopter with a value of $10 million or greater, then please contact us at Assets America®.
 We can also arrange a sale leaseback if you prefer to lease your aircraft/helicopter.